4R3B3LatH34R7/Choropleth-Map-of-Myanmar/README.md

 Selecting a listitem triggers automatic opening of 2 windows:
   - 1 showing a listview of currently selected listitem(s) and </br>
   - 1 showing a treeview the hierarchical view of currently selected listitem(s).</br>
+The option to turn on/off this auto-opening windows and/or selecting which window to open may be included in the release version.</br>

 ![ListView with selecteditem](images/LV_SRDTTS_selectedlistitems_lvandtv.png)</br>
+Information on these windows shall be explained further under their own sections.</br>
+##### 1.2.2.
+CommandButton Find
+Find button is meant to be used for finding the name of a township/distrcit/state/region names